 Publishing a paper in the Journal of Professional Nursing, Jung and her colleagues shared their process of implementation in the State University system as well as the success of the holistic admissions practices in increasing diversity in their program.

 "Over the past four years, the School of Nursing demographics for prelicensure nursing has been 51% Asian/Pacific Islander but only 17% Hispanic and 1% Black," the paper outlined.

 "By contrast, for incoming students the breakdown is 41% Hispanic, 26% Asian/Pacific Islander and 24% Black."

 Creating a lasting impression, virtually

-With Kira, Fullerton was able to add that final piece of the puzzle, engaging with a wider and more diverse pool of applicants.
+With Kira, Fullerton was able to engage with a wider and more diverse pool of applicants.

 Pre-recorded videos welcoming applicants to their assessment and walking them through the questions allowed the program to shine a spotlight on their values, giving prospective students a glimpse into what the university’s culture is like.